What is the Early Action Process?

 - and, results of either the SAT or ACT.

 There are three possible decisions released for EA applicants: an offer of admission, a deferral of decision, and a denial of admission.
-Generally, between 65-70% of EA applicants are offered admission in EA, between 25-30% receive a deferral to Regular Decision, and about 7% are denied admission.
-Keep in mind that the academic credentials of denied EA applicants are sufficiently low enough that an offer of admission would not be possible in Regular Decision even with the holistic review afforded in the second round.
+In previous years, slightly over 50% of EA applicants were offered admission in EA, between 35-40% were deferred, and about 10% were denied admission.
+Keep in mind that the academic credentials of denied EA applicants are sufficiently low enough that an offer of admission would not be possible in Regular Decision.

 We recommend that deferred students submit updated mid-senior year grades and any new SAT or ACT results that were not submitted previously.